 Deburring is a type of material removal process used to finish workpieces.
 During a deburring process an ABB articulated robot will use specialized tooling to remove any imperfections or inconsistencies from parts such as burrs, fins, or uneven edges.
 Deburring is often required after die casting or injection molding processes.
 The ABB 4600/40 is ideal for automating deburring.
 The precision of the ABB 4600/40 ensures accurate deburring, preventing too much material from being removed.
 Defects are eliminated from each part, improving the overall quality of the finished product.

-The ABB 4600/20 and 2600-20 are two examples of ABB robots that can be used to automate grinding applications.
+The ABB 4600/20 and 2600-20 are two examples of ABB industrial robots that can be used to automate grinding applications.
 Grinding is another material removal process used for finishing products.
 For automation, an ABB robot is integrated with an end-effector that contains some type of abrasive in order to grind away material to produce a smooth and even surface on the part.
 Automating grinding applications improves the quality and consistency of parts.
-Grinding is also one of the more hazardous jobs in manufacturing, so automating with an ABB robot will lead to a safer work environment for employees.
+Grinding is also one of the more hazardous jobs in manufacturing, so automating with an ABB industrial robotic arm will lead to a safer work environment for employees.

-Polishing is the last type of material removal process that is often automated with ABB robots.
+Polishing is the last type of material removal process that is often automated with ABB robotic manipulators.
 ABB's IRB 2400 is ideal for automating polishing processes.
 Like deburring and grinding, polishing is a type of material removal application used for finishing.
-During polishing an ABB robot will apply an abrasive to a workpiece in order to smooth and shine its surface.
+During polishing an ABB robot manipulator will apply an abrasive to a workpiece in order to smooth and shine its surface.
 Automating with an ABB robot will ensure an even finish that is uniform from part to part.